 Example Sentence:

-“She was as uneasy as a child on the first day of school, her palms sweating as she walked into the office.”
+“She was as anxious as a child on the first day of school, her palms sweating as she walked into the office.”

-“He felt as uneasy as a child on the first day of school, his thoughts racing as he prepared for the meeting.”
+“He felt as anxious as a child on the first day of school, his thoughts racing as he prepared for the meeting.”

 Other Ways to Say: